Cantigas de Santa Maria: Description

 The authors are unknown, although several studies have suggested that Galician poet Airas Nunes might have been the author of a large number of the Cantiga poems.
-King Alfonso X — named as Affonso in the Cantigas — is also believed to be an author of some of them as he refers himself in first person.
+King Alfonso X — named as Affonso in the Cantigas — is also believed to be an author of some of them as he refers to himself in the first person.
 Support for this theory can be found in the prologue of the Cantigas.
 Also, many sources credit Alfonso owing to his influence on other works within the poetic tradition, including his introduction on religious song.
 Although King Alfonso X's authorship is debatable, his influence is not.
 While the other major works that came out of Alfonso's workshops, including histories and other prose texts, were in Castilian, the Cantigas are in Galician-Portuguese, and reflect the popularity in the Castilian court of other poetic corpuses such as the cantigas d'amigo and cantigas d'amor.

 The metrics are extraordinarily diverse: 280 different formats for the 420 Cantigas.
 The most common are the virelai and the rondeau.
 The length of the lines varies between two and 24 syllables.
 The narrative voice in many of the songs describes an erotic relationship, in the troubadour fashion, with the Divine.

 The music is written in notation which is similar to that used for chant, but also contains some information about the length of the notes.
 Several transcriptions exist.
 The Cantigas are frequently recorded and performed by early music groups, and quite a few CDs featuring music from the Cantigas are available.